 Hardware news this week focuses once again on process improvement and Ryzen 3000 discussion, although there's also a CLC recall that affects about 1% of Corsair Platinum owners (due to a leak).
 We also talk about the Epic Games' response to conspiracies surrounding Tencent and 'spyware.'

 Our hardware news coverage has some more uplifting stories this week, primarily driven by the steepest price drop in DRAM since 2011.
 System builders who've looked on in horror as prices steadily climbed to 2x and 3x the 2016 rate may finally find some peace in 2019's price projections, most of which are becoming reality with each passing week.
 Other news is less positive, like that of Intel's record CPU shortages causing further trouble for the wider-reaching partnerships, or hackers exploiting WinRAR, but it can't all be good.

-The show notes and article are below the video embed, if you prefer reading.
+Find the show notes below the video embed, as always.